re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 Let's take stock of what we've built.
 So far, we can...

 -   Infer types from built-in keywords
--   Use validated expressions to combine and modify those types
+-   Use validated expressions to combine and modify types
 -   Structure our definitions using objects

 Recall the original type we wanted to represent: